HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ![Imgur](http://i.imgur.com/6nPrNJQ.png)+

-Everything we've done so far has been in the web client of GitHub.
-To work offline, you will need to install the GitHub desktop client, which we'll discuss in more detail below.
+Everything we have done so far has been in the web client of GitHub.
+To work offline, you will need to install the GitHub desktop client, which we will discuss in more detail below.

 ### Working with a Forked Repository

-Building your own repository can be fun, but sometimes you just want to contribute to an existing project or maybe you'd like to use someone else's project as the starting point for a new project of your own.
-If that's the case it's time to Fork.
+Building your own repository can be fun, but sometimes you just want to contribute to an existing project or maybe you would like to use someone else's project as the starting point for a new project of your own.
+If that is the case it is time to Fork.

 Creating a **fork** creates a personal copy of someone else's project.
 You can submit Pull Requests to help make other people's projects better by offering your changes up to the original project.
-We're going to create a fork of the **Spoon-Knife** repository created by **octocat**.
+We are going to create a fork of the **Spoon-Knife** repository created by **octocat**.

 Navigate to the page for the **Spoon-Knife** repository, and click the **Fork** button in the header of the repository.

 ![Imgur](http://i.imgur.com/Bi0jTS8.png)

-We've been able to make edits to our repository files in the web version of GitHub, but that can get tricky.
+We have been able to make edits to our repository files in the web version of GitHub, but that can get tricky.
 Installing the GitHub desktop client gives us more flexibility in how we can interact with the documents and files within our repository.

-Download GitHub Desktop (available for MAC and PC) [https://desktop.github.com/](https://desktop.github.com/)
+Download [GitHub Desktop](https://desktop.github.com/) (available for MAC and PC).

-Now that you've successfully installed GitHub Desktop and forked the Spoon-Knife repository, it's time to get to work.
+Now that you have successfully installed GitHub Desktop and forked the Spoon-Knife repository, it is time to get to work.
 Currently your fork of the Spoon-Knife repository only exists on GitHub, but we need to clone it to your computer.

 Navigate to your fork of the Spoon-Knife repository.
 Click on **Clone in Desktop** in the right hand side bar.

 ![Imgur](http://i.imgur.com/zP8YY9R.png)

-Once you've successfully cloned the repository, all the repository files will be available to you on your desktop.
-Let's open a text editor (you can use any text editor, but I recommend installing ATOM, [https://atom.io/](https://atom.io/)) and make some changes to the *index.html* file in the Spoon-Knife repository.
+Once you have successfully cloned the repository, all the repository files will be available to you on your desktop.
+We can open a text editor (you can use any text editor, but I recommend installing [ATOM](https://atom.io/) and make some changes to the *index.html* file in the Spoon-Knife repository.

 **Remember to create a working branch first!**